Jeordman/Fullstack-Learning/step_4/JavaScript.md

 ### Javascript
-> Javascript is the language of the web
+> Javascript is the language of the web.
+>
 > Here are resources in order

 > https://www.youtube.com/watch?v=hdI2bqOjy3c&t=1722s